 Supply chain leaders are looking to take a step in the right direction, but many are steered away due to: current issues, immediate needs, not feeling knowledgeable to understand the transformation stages, not having a clear vision, the innovative concepts that require a different mindset/change management are not there, they don’t see immediate ROI in technologies such as digital twin, while other say there is no true value proposition.
 We get it because just like any new technology it's really a journey that each company must take as each has their own business challenge to find their true value.
-To put all this into simpler terms, there are too many uncertainties, and stages, and even though the technologies are there to help many feel it in the early stages, it makes companies feel that a step in the right direction is more of a leap too large to justify.
+To put all this into simpler terms, there are too many uncertainties, and stages, and even though the technologies are there to help, it makes companies feel that a step in the right direction is more of a leap too large to justify.

 I’m going to share our journey and introduce how SimWell supports companies to adopt the right technologies and introduce the right mindset to manage expectations.
 Our dedication is to support supply chain leaders like yourself to be knowledgeable and who else than one of the largest simulation and optimization organizations in the world, to share this roadmap of what it takes to get there.

 Let me introduce Gartner’s path toward supply chain autonomy, this can be considered the long play of that roadmap.